 The Group recognizes the effect of income tax positions only if those positions are more likely than not of being sustained.
 Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
 Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
-The Company records interest related to unrecognized tax benefits in interest expense and penalties in selling, general, and administrative expenses.
+The Company accounts for interest and penalties related to an underpayment of income taxes as a component of income tax expense.